venn/blog/_posts/2014-07-11-probably-not-a-race-condition.md

 I was loosing all my leading zeros!
 The fix was really easy, just add one bit at the start and encode it.
 When decoding it, ignore the first bit.

-It also explains why my initial build was failing roughly 5% of the time, since I was representing the binary data as a hexidecimal encoding before converting it into an integer 1/16 of the time the first hexadecimal number was a "0".
+It also explains why my initial build was failing roughly 5% of the time, since I was representing the binary data as a hexadecimal encoding before converting it into an integer 1/16 of the time the first hexadecimal number was a "0".

 Heisenbugs are hard, but next time I encounter one I'm going to resist thinking *race condition*.